AsahiLinux/docs/SW:Hypervisor.md

 2. Download and install macOS.
 To download a specific version of macOS installer you can use the command `softwareupdate --fetch-full-installer --full-installer-version 12.3` substituting 12.3 for whichever version you require.
 The installer will be found in the Applications folder.
 Copy it out of here if you want to save it, otherwise it deletes itself once you have installed once.

 Unfortunately, Apple's CDN only keeps the full-installer package for a limited number of version, and doesn't have 12.3 anymore.
+Note: we are now at firmware version 13.5, which is available normally.
+You don't need to install 12.3.

 ### Using archived InstallAssistant.pkg